Use these colorful gingerbread man (gingerbread house, boy or girl) centers to help you put together your December math and literacy centers.

 Fluency Sentences You can choose to laminate and cut the cards apart to put on a ring for fluency practice.
 Or, place in a stack and have students select a sentence.
 They then use the recording page to copy and then illustrate the sentence they choose.

-Gingerbread Word Wall A Thanksgiving themed word wall that can be placed at a writing center along with the recording page.
+Gingerbread Word Wall A gingerbread themed word wall that can be placed at a writing center along with the recording page.
 Students can choose words to help them write a sentence.

 We also have a complete unit on gingerbread stories over at The Curriculum Corner 123: Gingerbread Stories.